Applying to Independent Schools: Advice From Parents

 5. Prepare for the interview.

-Parents recommend practicing common interview questions so that your student can get comfortable with types of questions they’ll have to answer.
-Questions like “What subjects do you excel in?” or “What kind of activities do you like to do outside of school?” give students the opportunity to practice expressing themselves.
-One suggestion is to do a reverse interview where the student asks the parents questions and the parents respond as if they were the student.
-This can help students learn how to give complete answers with details and examples.
+Parents recommend helping students practice common interview questions so that they feel confident and prepared.
+Questions like “What subjects do you excel in?” or “What kind of activities do you like to do outside of school?” are customary and give students a chance to express themselves.
+Another helpful strategy is to try a “reverse interview”, where the student asks the parent questions and the parent answers as if they were the student.
+This encourages students to practice giving thoughtful, detailed responses.

 Final Thoughts

-Applying to independent and private schools can be a long process filled with uncertainty.
-However, it can be a very rewarding experience for your family.
-While it’s important to guide and support your student, make sure that they have ownership of the process.
+Applying to independent and private schools can be a long and uncertain process, but it can also be deeply rewarding.
+While parents play an important role in guiding and supporting students, it’s equally important that students take ownership of the process.

-The parent panel agreed that “the amount of work you put into the process will determine what kind of school you will end up going to.
+The parent panel summed it up best: “the amount of work you put into the process will determine what kind of school you will end up going to.
 Don’t underestimate the effort required to accomplish what you want to.”

 Parent Evening: The Independent School Admissions Process